 The famous Sermon on the Mount is a collection of beautiful spiritual and moral teachings attributed to Jesus Christ, found in the Gospel of Matthew.

-The revolution that Jesus initiated over 2,000 years ago transformed the world as no one has ever done before.
+Jesus’s revolution over two thousand years ago transformed the world like nothing else.
 His words are so eternally powerful that people have and continue to entrust their lives to Him.
 As people followed Jesus’ radical teachings, their minds, hearts, and perspectives changed.
 Perhaps one of His most famous preachings was the Sermon on the Mount.

 Let’s take a look at what Jesus said and how it shook the world.